 In terms of architecture there are still Portuguese-style buildings which sit alongside the traditional totem houses of the eastern region.
 The totem houses are known as uma lulik (sacred houses) in Tetum.

 Craftsmanship and weaving is also widespread.
-Many woven handicrafts are made including the tais as well as wooden carved sculptures.
+Many woven handicrafts are made including the tais which is worn at traditional ceremonies as well as wooden carved sculptures including crocodiles.